Key Takeaways

 抱歉 (bàoqiàn)

 This word can be translated as "to sincerely apologize."
-Its literal meaning is "to hold regret," and it is generally used to express that the speaker feels regretful about whatever it is he or she is apologizing for.
+Its literal meaning is "to hold regret," and it is generally used to express that the speaker feels regretful about whatever it is they are apologizing for.
 It should be used in formal situations, for example, if apologizing to an authority figure, supervisor, or teacher.

 Example: